awsanadelabdulbariahmedsultan-art/Yemen_Arts_Global_Theater_City_YAGTC/05_Global_Media_Launch/Official_Press_Release_AR_EN.md

 ### Yemeni Engineer Launches the First Sustainable National Arts & Global Theater City with a \$120M Budget

-**ADEN/SANAA, YEMEN** — Yemeni Engineer Awsan Adel Abdelbari Ahmed Sultan officially unveiled today the comprehensive master plan for the largest cultural and developmental infrastructure project in Yemen's history: **The Yemen National Arts & Global Theater City (YCGT)**, with an estimated initial budget of USD 120,000,000, backed by sovereign support and international development funds [Finance].
+**ADEN/SANAA, YEMEN** — Yemeni Engineer Awsan Adel Abdelbari Ahmed Sultan officially unveiled today the comprehensive master plan for the largest cultural and developmental infrastructure project in Yemen's history: **The Yemen National Arts & Global Theater City (YAGTC)**, with an estimated initial budget of USD 120,000,000, backed by sovereign support and international development funds [Finance].

 Spanning over 250,000 square meters, the project introduces a breakthrough architectural philosophy termed "Neo-Vernacular Futurism."
 This concept seamlessly bridges Yemen’s ancient mud-brick and stone heritage (inspired by the architecture of Sana'a and the historic skyscrapers of Shibam Hadramout) with futuristic structural glass engineering.
-The entire cultural hub is designed to be completely off-grid, powered 100% by an independent 5 MW solar field to protect sensitive acoustic systems from public grid fluctuations.
+The entire cultural hub is designed to be completely off-grid, powered 100% by an independent 5 GW solar field to protect sensitive acoustic systems from public grid fluctuations.

 The mega-complex features a 2,800-seat Grand Opera House engineered for absolute natural acoustic excellence (utilizing a Box-in-Box sound isolation system), a 1,200-seat Folk Arts Theater, a 5,000-spectator open-air amphitheater, and a National Arts Academy integrated with a futuristic Digital Arts and Creative AI hub to digitally archive Yemen's endangered musical identity.